IUREDCap/redcap-etl/docs/InstallationGuide.md

 configuration information.
 In both cases, this file must contain the URL for your REDCap API.
 When the ETL process runs, this is the first file that will be accessed.
 * **REDCap Projects**
-    * **Configuration Project.** This optional project contains configuration information for the ETL process.
+    * **Configuration Project.** This optional (and now deprecated) project contains configuration information for the ETL process.
 The advantage of using this project is that it allows users who have access to REDCap, but not the REDCap-ETL server, to be able to change certain configuration properties, and to start the ETL process.
 The disadvantage of using this project is that it increases the complexity of the installation.
+It is expected that the configuration project will be removed in a future release of REDCap-ETL, and that the configuration project's functionality will be provided by a REDCap external module.
     * **Data Project.** This is the REDCap project that contains the data to be extracted.
-    * **Logging Project.** This optional project is used for logging.
+    * **Logging Project.** This optional (and now deprecated) project is used for logging.
 The advantage of using this project is that users who have access to REDCap, but not the REDCap-ETL server, can access the log information.
 The disadvantages of
 using this project are that it increases the complexity of the installation and slows down performance.
+It is expected that the logging project will be removed from REDCap-ETL in a future release.
+REDCap-ETL now supports logging to the database, which provides more flexible viewing options.
 * **REDCap-ETL.** The software that actually does the Extract Transform and Load.
 * **Database.** There needs to be some kind of database where the extracted and transformed data can be loaded, such as a MySQL database, although this could be as simple as a directory for CSV files.